 The Concentration in Clinical Child and Family Psychology provides students enrolled in Roosevelt University's MA in Clinical Psychology (Counseling Practice) or the PsyD in Clinical Psychology programs with an opportunity to gain special expertise in working with children.

-The Concentration in Clinical Child and Family Psychology complements students' general clinical training, so that upon graduation they will have an advanced understanding of normal and abnormal child development, and will be competent practitioners who can effectively assist children and families.
+The Concentration in Clinical Child and Family Psychology complements students' general clinical training.
+Upon graduation, they will have an advanced understanding of normal and abnormal child development and will be competent practitioners who can effectively assist children and families.

-The knowledge that students gain in their relevant course work will be complemented by the skills they refine during practicum or internship fieldwork.
-Thus, concentration recipients gain direct experience working with children and families, develop greater empathy to children who experience adversity, and develop career-relevant skills.
+Students' knowledge in their relevant course work will be complemented by the skills they refine during practicum or internship fieldwork.
+Thus, concentration recipients gain direct experience working with children and families, develop greater empathy for children who experience adversity, and develop career-relevant skills.

 |Select three of the following:||9|